rust-lang/reference/src/items.md

 let fptr: extern "C" fn() -> i32 = new_i32;
 ```

-Extern functions may be called directly from Rust code as Rust uses large,
-contiguous stack segments like C.

 ## Type aliases

 A _type alias_ defines a new name for an existing [type].
 Type